Temple women’s team ‘underachieved’ yet again and struggled to provide Mia Davis with support

 The Owls struggled to get back to that level of success this season, and had many issues in games down the stretch.
 That continued Tuesday as early foul trouble and sloppy turnovers sealed their loss against the Mustangs.

-“I felt like if we were really connected and focused we could have had a better year,” Cardoza said.
-“You watch how many close games that we came short because of whatever and it just felt like we never turned the corner to not let those things happen again.”
+“I felt like if we were really connected and focused, we could have had a better year,” Cardoza said.
+“You watch how many close games that we came up short because of whatever, and it just felt like we never turned the corner to not let those things happen again.”

 Cardoza felt confident early in the season with the depth of her roster.
-She also believed Temple would take some of the scoring burden off Mia Davis, who averaged 18.8 points per game and broke the school’s all-time scoring record this year.
+She also believed the rest of the team would take some of the scoring burden off Mia Davis, who averaged 18.8 points and broke the school’s career scoring record this year.

-Late in the season, Temple suffered a four-game losing streak, falling to Central Florida, Houston, Tulane and SMU.
+Late in the season, Temple suffered a four-game losing streak, falling to Central Florida, Houston, Tulane and SMU before beating SMU in the regular-season finale.

 In those games, teams keyed in on Davis by double-teaming her in the post.
-Temple runs a high-low offense that sets up forwards Alexa Williamson or Kyra Wood to work with Davis, so they count on points inside the paint.
+Temple runs a high-low offense that sets up forwards Alexa Williamson or Kyra Wood to work with Davis, so it counts on points in the paint.

-When opponents did put heavy coverage on Davis and blocked out the passing lanes, Temple usually had wide-open outside shots.
-Still, the Owls shot 24.2% from three and failed to create any offense from the perimeter.
+When opponents put heavy coverage on Davis and blocked out the passing lanes, Temple usually had wide-open outside shots.
+But the Owls shot 24.2% from three and failed to create any offense from the perimeter.

-Although Davis lead the AAC in scoring, Temple rated last in scoring offense, three-point shooting and turnover margin.
-But with a young group, Cardoza’s positive takeaway was their potential growth.
+Although Davis lead the AAC in scoring, Temple was last in scoring offense, three-point shooting, and turnover margin.
+But it was a young team, and Cardoza’s positive takeaway was its growth potential.

-“We started three freshmen and when you look around this league, there’s a lot of fifth-year seniors in the starting lineup,” Cardoza said.
-“The fact that we have three that’s very encouraging, knowing that they got a lot of game experience.”
+“We started three freshmen [Wood, Aniya Gourdine, and Tiarra East] and when you look around this league, there’s a lot of fifth-year seniors in the starting lineup,” she said.
+“The fact that we have three [freshman starters], that’s very encouraging, knowing that they got a lot of game experience.”

-True freshman guards Aniya Gourdine and Tiarra East became key offensive contributors in the backcourt.
+Gourdine and East became key offensive components in the backcourt.
 Cardoza utilized a deep rotation to start the year, with Gourdine and East splitting minutes with guards Emani Mayo, Jasha Clinton and Jalynn Holmes.

-Gourdine and East eventually carved out their own lane at Temple, and Wood came along as a young player who earned minutes.
-Gourdine’s consistency made her stand apart from the field, including a career-high 17 points in a 68-62 defeat against Villanova on Nov.
+Gourdine and East eventually warranted more playing time, and Wood came along as a young player who also earned minutes.
+Gourdine’s consistency made her stand apart from the field, and she scored a career-high 17 points in a 68-62 win over Villanova on Nov.
 27.

 » READ MORE: Aaron McKie’s Temple Owls cleared an important bar this season | Mike Jensen

 When Williamson, the team’s second-leading scorer, went down with an injury against Wichita State on Feb.
 2, Wood became a large part of Temple’s defense.
 She ended the season second in blocks and was a consistent rebounder.
-Wood’s career high came against East Carolina when she finished with 16 points, eight rebounds and two blocks.
+Wood’s career-high came against East Carolina when she finished with 16 points, 8 rebounds, and 2 blocks.

 With Davis leaving the program, Temple loses a focal point in its offense.
 With a year under their belt, Cardoza will look to her young players to pick up the pieces.

-“We played a lot of young guys that gained a lot of experience,” Cardoza said.
-“I’m hoping that being in this position, that they don’t want to be in this position anymore and that we really devote time and effort in the gym to getting better.”
+“We played a lot of young guys who gained a lot of experience,” she said after the early exit in the AAC Tournament.
+“I’m hoping that being in this position, that they don’t want to be in this position anymore, and that we really devote time and effort in the gym to getting better.”